vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details open>
 <summary>Click to hide/unhide</summary>

-This iOS app showcases photographs made by members of photography clubs.
+</p>This iOS app showcases photographs made by members of photography clubs.
 It thus provides a permanent online exposition or gallery with selected work of these photographers.

 Version 1 of the app only supported a _single_ photo club in Waalre, a smallish town in the Netherlands.